 Bicycle/in-line skating/skateboarding safety

 The most common and often most serious injury sustained with a bike, on in-line skates, scooters, or while skateboarding, is a head injury.
 Head injuries are the leading cause of death and disability in these types of crashes.
 Wearing a helmet can reduce the risk of death or injury and reduce the severity of the injury in the event of a crash.
-However, even with aggressive bicycle helmet programs and laws, no more than 25 percent of children riding bicycles reportedly wear helmets.
+However, even with aggressive bicycle helmet programs and laws, no more than 25 percent of children and adolescents riding bicycles reportedly wear helmets.

-Teaching your children bicycle, in-line skating, and skateboarding safety could save lives.
 Listed in the directory below is additional information related to bicycle, in-line skating, and skateboarding safety.